Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

-In this, the first and third-to-last are by two applications of the Cardinal case of Definition~\ref{defn:cbd}(\ref{defn:cbd:3}\ref{defn:cbd:3.1}), and the line with $\equals{w}{\upsilon}$ follows from induction hypothesis for $\typd{M_0}{C\rightarrow B}$. \item Second consider the case where $\typd{N}{D}$ is a constant $\typd{c}{C}$.
+In this, the first and third-to-last are by two applications of the Cardinal case of Definition~\ref{defn:cbd}(\ref{defn:cbd:3}\ref{defn:cbd:3.1}), and the one with $\equals{w}{\param}$ follows from induction hypothesis for $\typd{M_0}{C\rightarrow B}$. \item Second consider the subsubcase where $\typd{N}{D}$ is a constant $\typd{c}{C}$.
 Then one has: